telerik/justmock-docs/basic-usage/automocking.md

     Public Class ClassUnderTest
         Private firstDep As IFirstDependency
         Private secondDep As ISecondDependency
+        Private thirdDep As IThirdDependency

-        Public Sub New(first As IFirstDependency, second As ISecondDependency) Me.firstDep = first
+        Public Sub New(first As IFirstDependency, second As ISecondDependency, third As IThirdDependency) Me.firstDep = first
             Me.secondDep = second
+            Me.thirdDep = third
         End Sub

         Public Function CollectionMethod() As IList(Of Object)